 Investors will be wary of buying the euro before next week's

-European Central Bank interest rate policy meet.
+European Central Bank interest rate policy meeting.
 ECB

-policymakers are likely to say they will keep rates low for
+policymakers are likely to reiterate their pledge that rates

-sometime as an economic recovery sets in slowly.
+will be low for some time as economic recovery sets in slowly.

-said dollar-selling by Japanese exporters at the month-end
+dollar-selling by Japanese exporters at month-end helped the

-The yen's rise was limited, however, as safe-haven bids
+The yen's rise was limited, however, due to ebbing of

-ebbed as emerging Asian currencies such as the Indian rupee
+safe-haven bids as emerging Asian currencies such as the Indian

-and Indonesian rupiah regained a bit of calm
+rupee and Indonesian rupiah regained a bit of

 calm after a sell-off earlier in the week.